 -

-Materials: Two sets of silicon carbon anode powder were prepared via different CVD processes (A and B).
-Each set included four production batches (GA-1 to GA-4, GB-1 to GB-4).
+- Materials: Two sets of CVD silicon-carbon anode powder were prepared via different CVD process routes (Process A and Process B), each comprising four consecutive production batches: GA-1 to GA-4 (Process A) and GB-1 to GB-4 (Process B).

-Powder Testing (PRCD3100): A stepwise pressure profile was applied to each powder sample (6–200 MPa).
-Resistivity and thickness were recorded at each pressure hold to generate resistivity and compaction density curves.
+- Powder-level anode testing (PRCD3100): A stepwise pressure profile was applied to each powder sample (6–200 MPa).
+Resistivity and thickness were recorded at each pressure hold, generating resistivity and compaction density curves as a function of applied pressure.

-Electrode Preparation & Testing: Powders were used to prepare slurry and coat single-sided electrodes (labeled JA-1 to JA-4, JB-1 to JB-4).
+- Electrode preparation and testing: Powders were used to prepare slurry and coat single-sided electrodes (labeled JA-1 to JA-4 and JB-1 to JB-4).
 A consistent slurry formulation was used for all batches (Table 1).
-The BER2500 was used in single-point mode (5 MPa, 15s hold) to measure electrode resistance at six locations per sample.
+The BER2500 was used in single-point mode (5 MPa, 15 s hold) to measure electrode resistance at six locations per sample, and the coefficient of variation (COV) was calculated to quantify spatial uniformity.

-Cell Assembly & Testing: Electrodes were assembled into coin cells for standard electrochemical performance testing.
+- Cell assembly and testing: Electrodes were assembled into coin cells for standard electrochemical performance evaluation.

-Figures 3 and 4 show the resistivity and compaction density trends for all eight powder batches under increasing pressure.
+Figures 3 and 4 show the resistivity and compaction density trends for all eight CVD silicon-carbon anode powder batches under increasing pressure.

 Key Observations: